 Diversity and French Regional Cuisine

 In Europe, France was one of the earliest known countries to be united politically.
 This meant that all the different cultures and populations across the regions in France, from the Parisians to the Bretons, the Corsicans to those from Provincial France maintained their culinary traditions but also shared them across borders.
-Whilst dishes are shared, each region in France has its own culinary specialities.
+Whilst dishes are shared, each region in France has its own culinary specialties.

 The Southwest is known worldwide for its geese and ducks.